This section describes grading factors, procedures and common terms used in grading Canadian grain.

 - large seeds

-- Large seeds are considered foreign material in some classes of grain.
-Large seeds include domestic and wild seeds with the exception of cereal grains and wild oats that remain on top of the No.Number 4.5 round-hole sieve.
+- Large seeds include whole and broken peas, lentils, corn, domestic and wild seeds with the exception of cereal grains and wild oats that remain on top of the No.Number 4.5 round-hole sieve.
+Large seeds are considered foreign material in some classes of grain.

 - manufactured products